Benjamin F. Hubert: President

 In 1926 Hubert succeeded Cyrus G. Wiley as president of Georgia State Industrial College for Colored Youth, the first public historically black college (HBCU) in the state.
 Under his leadership, he developed the college and its curriculum as a full-time, four-year degree-granting institution.
 He disestablished the programs for high school classes and normal school training.
 In 1932 the school became a full-member institution of the University System of Georgia.
 Its name was changed to Georgia State College that same year.

 Hubert used the college's relative proximity to Hancock County, Georgia, to attempt an experiment in rural community building, along the themes of the Country Life Movement.
 In 1928, he organized the Association for the Advancement of Negro Country Life.
 With backing from northern philanthropists, he worked to transform Springfield into a model black community, blending Butterfield's progressive rural idealism, the economic separatism of Marcus Garvey, and the pragmatism of Booker T. Washington.
 Under Hubert's guidance, the community organized a community health clinic, a cooperative community center, complete with swimming pool; and a cooperative dairy and an enclosed poultry house.
 To maximize market efficiency, they bought seed and machinery cooperatively, and sold their agricultural products cooperatively.
 They attracted outstanding faculty to the high school and expanded it with grants from the Julius Rosenwald Foundation.
 At its height, eighty percent of the graduates of this high school continued to college.
 Hubert used the community to host teacher training institutes for African-American teachers in Georgia.

 In the end, these efforts were not enough to withstand the market forces that were pushing out small farmers.
 In addition, the educational success of students from this county led many of them to look elsewhere for work and opportunities.
 College graduates from Springfield began to look for professional employment in the cities, not on the farms.
 Many African Americans had already joined the Great Migration from rural Georgia and the South, to escape Jim Crow laws and its second-class status.
 Most blacks in the state were still prevented from voting because of Georgia's discriminatory laws and practices.

 In 1947, Hubert retired from Georgia State College due to tensions over his autocratic administrative style.
 A couple of years later, he suffered a debilitating stroke.
 Hubert died on April 30, 1958.

 Legacy

 The Benjamin F. Hubert Technical Science Center on the university's campus houses the school's chemistry, computer science, and engineering departments and classrooms.

+His photograph accompanied by words of trobute appear in a 1939 Hubertonian yearbook.